antarctica/lantern/docs/usage.md

 1. prompt interactively for commit information:
    - a changeset title and description (which will open your configured `$EDITOR`)
    - a changeset author name and email
-1. populate a [GitLab Store](/docs/stores.md#gitlab-store) (to check for existing records and updating related records)
-1. push validated records to the GitLab Store, committing any changes to the configured branch
+1. push validated records to a [GitLab Store](/docs/stores.md#gitlab-store), committing changes to the configured branch
-1. log the URL to the commit, if a commit was made (i.e. records are new or different to an existing version)
+1. log the commit URL, if a commit was made (i.e. if one or more records are new or is different to its existing version)
 1. delete any imported record files

 ## Build static site